appium/appium-ios-simulator/README.md

 Clean up the directories for Safari.

+`async tailLogsUntil (bootedIndicator, timeoutMs)`

+Tails the iOS system log of this simulator.
+Returns a promise that is resolved when the string `bootedIndicator` is output in the log.
+Times out after `timeoutMs` milliseconds.

 `static async getDeviceString (opts)`

 Static (class) method to get the particular device name string for Instruments to identify the device.
 Use exported `getDeviceString` method instead of this.